jamesncox/portfolio-v2/README.md

 - Custom React hooks to display projects and blogs: **Very proud of this, having never built my own React hook before, I was able to create a hook each for projects and blog and they significantly cut down on the amount of code used to display each project or blog**

+- Preview image when portfolio site is linked to LinkedIn, Twitter, Facebook, etc. **Achieved with specific meta tags in public/index.html for LinkedIn and Twitter.
+The trick was using Twitter and LinkedIn's card preview tools to clear the cache!"

 ## In-Progress Desired Features

-- Preview image when portfolio site is linked to LinkedIn, Twitter, Facebook, etc.

 - Turn the see "more projects" and "more blogs" buttons into a toggle that expands to show more projects and blog posts directly in each component.